The Ultimate Guide to Succeeding in the Chinese App Market

 Traditionally speaking, splash ads (ads displayed before reaching the homepage of an app) and interstitial ads (ads displayed between two content pages) have always been by far and away the most popular methods of app advertising in China, with nearly all of the most prominent local apps implementing them to promote in-app purchases and other relevant products.
 Recently, banner ads and video ads have become increasingly common and they are now effective optional methods of advertising, especially on social networking apps.
 Depending on the type of app, utilizing local (AdView) or international (AdMob) ad platforms to display these ads can generate the most solid stream of income for a foreign app in China.

 According to a report released by AppsFlyer, Asian mobile users spend 40% more in-app than consumers in the rest of the world.
 Whether it’s products, services or events, foreign apps have a great opportunity to generate income from in-app purchases in the Chinese market.
 Similar to the West, app companies will be charged a small percentage (between 2-3%) for every transaction made in-app.

 However, this isn’t charged by the stores but by the third-party payment solutions that need to be integrated in order to receive the payments.

 I hope that this article has been useful to you.
-If you would like more information about any of the points mentioned above then please contact us at email@example.com for more deta.
+If you would like more information about any of the points mentioned above then please contact us at firstname.lastname@example.org for more details.